-Learning to talk is also connected with a degree of frustration - trying to communicate their needs.
-Babies who have a pacifier popped in their mouth when they grizzle, don't learn to try harder, they get some comfort, but are learning to suck for comfort instead of interact.
+One thing I would do, is to limit the pacifier.
+There is quite a bit of evidence that babies that use a pacifier a lot, don’t develop speech so early.
+This is of course mainly an issue of she uses the pacifier a lot while awake, more like a habit rather than for soothing.
+Learning to talk is also connected with a degree of frustration – trying to communicate their needs.
+Babies who have a pacifier popped in their mouth most of the day or as soon as the grizzle, don’t learn to try harder, they get some comfort, but are learning to suck for comfort instead of interact.
 Of course it all depends how much you use it, but I would try to limit it to just sleep times now.

 Just keep talking lots to her, making eye contact, telling her the names of things, holding things out and naming them.
 Point to her eyes, tummy, hand etc and say the words and she will start to copy in time.

 Life is a lot busier when you have more than one child, and there tends not to be so much close one on one interaction, which does make a huge difference.
 Of course she is also learning and observing lots of other things from having an older brother.

 It will come in time, she is still pretty young and will understand lots of what everyone is saying, even if she is not talking much yet.